 Frequently Asked Questions

 Strawberry vinaigrette dressing has a very interesting flavor profile.
-It is slightly sweet and tart from the strawberries, acidic from the balsamic vinegar and there is a hint of salt balancing out the whole thing.
+It is slightly sweet and tart from the strawberries, acidic from the balsamic vinegar, and there is a hint of salt balancing the whole thing.
 It’s a perfect dressing to go with any salad.

 Salad Dressing – You can pour this delicious strawberry vinaigrette over your salad recipes.
 It tastes amazingly good in green salads such as spinach salad, kale salad, etc. I like to pour it over my strawberry spinach salad, strawberry walnut salad, Mediterranean quinoa salad, and cucumber avocado salad.

-Fruits – This also works great over a bowl full of chilled mixed fruits like watermelon, bananas, kiwi, berries, etc.
+Fruits – This also works great over a bowl of chilled mixed fruits like watermelon, bananas, kiwi, and berries.